 Holding the 9 button down until two beeps are heard will send a "Test" report which is used to test the dialling and reporting capabilities of the system without causing the sirens to sound.
-This hold down function is only applicable if your system has a communication dialler fitted and enabled.
+This hold down function is only applicable if your system has the communication dialler enabled.